-The Executive Order invoked federal spending power, but did so in a manner that arguably violated these limits.
+The Executive Order invoked federal spending power in support of its restrictions on sanctuary jurisdictions, but it did so in a manner that arguably violated these limits.
 First, the ambiguities of the Order, as written, were profound.
 It did not clarify the following:

-- whether it applied to violations of federal immigration laws other than Section 1373 - which jurisdictions might be defined as "sanctuary" pursuant to DHS Secretary "discretion" - which federal funds might be suspended
+- whether it applied to violations of federal immigration laws other than Section 1373 - which jurisdictions might be defined as "sanctuary" pursuant to DHS Secretary "discretion" - which federal funds might be suspended.